moni-nancy/moni-nancy/README.md

 ## Interests
 - 🔭 I’m currently working on Responsive and creative web designs

-- 🌱 I’m furthering my  learning on React and jQuery, Figma
+- 🌱 I’m furthering my  learning on React and JavaScript

 - ❓ Ask me about anything related to HTML, CSS and Bootstrap.